Virtual Reflections on a Dynamic 2D Eye Model Improve Spatial Reference Identification: Methodology - Experiment

 Figure \ref{fig:expsetup} shows the schematic of the experimental setup.
 The experiments were conducted in an office environment in which three participants stood in front of a 65-inch display (Bravia KJ-65X80J; Sony, Japan).
 Participants stood approximately 2 meters from the display, with a 1-meter distance between one another (Fig. \ref{fig:Exp_Setup}).
+The positions were selected to provide a comfortable social distance while still keeping participants close enough to each other and far enough from the display to create some gaze direction ambiguity.
 A camera (Azure Kinect DK; Microsoft, USA) was mounted directly above the center of the screen to capture the scene containing the participants, i.e., the eyes' attention targets.
 Each participant was equipped with a key button (FS1-P; Edikun, Japan) on their hand, connected to the experimental computer via USB.
 A computer (Magnus One ECM73070C; Zotac, Hong Kong) managed both the visual stimulus presentation and data collection.
-The experimental stimulus, an image of a generic robot head equipped with the dynamic eye model of the respective condition, was displayed at the center of the screen on a gray background with a height of 26 cm.
-Each eye was represented as a 9 × 9 cm square.
-The diameter of the outer circle of the pupil in the eye was 6.4 cm, and the diameter of the inner circle was 3.5 cm.
+The experimental stimulus, an image of a generic robot head equipped with the dynamic eye model of the respective condition, was displayed at the center of the screen on a gray background with a height of 26 cm (Figure \ref{fig:Exp_Stimuli}).
+Each eye was represented in a 9 × 9 cm square.
+The diameter of the sclera of each eye was 8.8 cm, the diameter of the iris (outer circle) was 6.4 cm, and the diameter of the pupil (inner circle) was 3.5 cm.
+The reflection opacity in the \mirrorsonlyc~and \mirroreyesc~ conditions was set to 60\%.
 The display measured 80.6 cm in height and 143.1 cm in width and was positioned on a stand that was about 99.5 cm tall.
-This positioning ensured that the virtual eye models were at a height of approximately 1.5 meters.
-This height was chosen to ensure that the participants were in a comfortable position relative to the virtual eye gaze while standing (Figure \ref{fig:Exp_Stimuli}).
+This positioning ensured that the eye models were at a height of approximately 1.5 meters, which allowed participants to observe them comfortably from a standing position.

-\subsubsection{Software}
+\subsection{Software}